 What do we do about it?

-Think of this as time to market.
-Consider your web project a phased approach and not an all or nothing approach.
+Think of this as the time to market.
+Consider your web project a phased approach and not an all-or-nothing approach.
 You can get everything you want from your web product, but think in terms of MVP first to get it live and usable, then go to work on phase two initiatives, phase three initiatives, and you get the idea.

 Also, the scope of work will change during the longer duration, all-inclusive approach to web projects.
-Within that larger span of time, the team on the project finds new things to include in the deliverable and team members may forget the original intent of the web project along the way.
-This leads to more confusion, frustration and a possible convoluted resulting web product launched.
+Within that more extensive period, the team on the project finds new things to include in the deliverable, and team members may forget the original intent of the web project along the way.
+This approach leads to more confusion, frustration, and a possible convoluted resulting web product launched.

 Set your foundational web product.
-Start with the essentials first, then decide if you want to add a few more pages or features prior to the first launch of your web product.
-You are going to spend the months anyway getting all the things together you ultimately want so phase it out so you can start capitalizing on your web product while you work on the additional features and functionality.
+Start with the essentials first, then decide if you want to add a few more pages or features before the first launch of your web product.
+You will spend the months anyway getting all the things together you ultimately want, so phase it out so you can start capitalizing on your web product.
+At the same time, you work on the additional features and functionality.

 Think of it also as a real opportunity cost to delay your product for so many months.
 If no version of your product or service is not out in the market, then nothing is out there for potential users and customers to purchase from you.